Was I Wrongfully Discharged From My Job?

 8. Claim Procedure Considerations

 Even if you have every reason to believe your termination was unlawful, whether it involves discrimination or retaliation, you may not be able to file a civil claim right away.
-Most federal complaints, for instance, must first be filed as "charges" with the Equal Employment Opportunity Commission (EEOC).
+Most federal complaints must first be filed as "charges" with the Equal Employment Opportunity Commission (EEOC).
 State laws often have similar requirements.

 9. Damages Available in Wrongful Discharge Claims